inpsyde/composer-asset-compiler/docs/006-Pre-compilation.md

 `pre-compiled.config` is a configuration object for the adapter, and its only mandatory property is `pre-compiled.config.repository` that is the owner and name of the GitHub repository.

-For example, `"repository": "acme/some-theme"` means that the repository URL is `https://github.com/acme/some-theme.git`.
+For example, `"repository": "acme/some-theme"` means the repository URL is `https://github.com/acme/some-theme.git`.

 If the repository is private, we need to specify the username of a GitHub user who has access to the repository, and an [access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for that user.

 The username can be set via the `pre-compiled.config.user` property or via the `GITHUB_USER_NAME` environment variable in the system running the _Composer Asset Compiler_.

 The access token could be set via the `pre-compiled.config.token` property, but this is discouraged.
 A safer approach is to use the `GITHUB_USER_TOKEN` environment variable or rely on Composer authentication using the [`github-oauth` method](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#github-oauth).
 In the latter case, configuring the username is not necessary.